Sequential Attention for Feature Selection: Additional experiments

-In Figure \ref{fig:small}, the error bars are generated as the standard deviation over running the algorithm five times with different random seeds.
-The values used to generate the plot are provided in Table \ref{tab:small-scale}.
+In Figure \ref{fig:small}, the error bars are computed using the standard deviation over five runs of the algorithm with different random seeds.
+The values used to generate these plots are provided below in Table~\ref{tab:small-scale}.